The person who says it cannot be done should

 the correct keys, because they had had a rest.
 I did not know how it

-worked (I think it is called "muscle memory"), but I certainly made
+worked (now known as "muscle memory"), but I certainly made

 full use of it from then on and found it can be applied to mental